 A regulated occupation is a profession or skilled trade that has a set of standards of practice.
 These standards are specified in legislation (acts and regulations) and overseen by a regulatory body that is approved by provincial or territorial governments in Canada.

-Therefore, if you have been certified by a provincial or territorial regulatory body to work in your occupation and are in good standing with them, Chapter 7 of the AIT states that you can be certified for that occupation in another province or territory, without having to go through additional significant training, work experience, examination or assessment.
+Therefore, if you have been certified by a provincial or territorial regulatory body to work in your occupation and are in good standing with them, Chapter 7 of the CFTA states that you can be certified for that occupation in another province or territory, without having to go through additional significant training, work experience, examination or assessment.
 Please contact your provincial Labour Mobility Coordinator if you think you have been asked to fulfill the above requirements because these actions may not permitted under the chapter.